 So where is that extra $1.70-$4.70 for Tom’s deodorant going?

 I put it to the test during my weekly salmon survey with the Puget Sounkeeper Alliance.
 Wearing several layers and a pair of insulated waders, I sloshed up and down Longfellow Creek for about two hours on a sunny, 60 degree day and worked up a good sweat.
-Afterward, my wife and I both agreed that Tom’s deodorant held up to the challenge (bless her heart for being part of the testing process).
+My wife and I both agreed that Tom’s deodorant is up to the challenge (bless her heart for being part of the testing process).

-In my opinion, the deodorant works quite well – but so does Degree, and other big brands, for that matter.
+In my opinion, this natural deodorant works quite well – but so does Degree, and other big brands, for that matter.
 So what makes Tom’s a company worth supporting?

 Tom’s of Maine (one of 280 Colgate-Palmolive owned brands) is a Certified B-Corp, a group of around 3,000 companies that meet strict tranparancy standards for social, environmental and other practices.
 According to Tom’s mission page, it donates 10% of its profits to nonprofit organizations and encourages its employees to use paid time to volunteer.